hetpandya/youtube_tts_data_generator/README.md

       - *min_audio_length*:
         - The minumum length of the speech that should be kept.
 The rest will be ignored.
         - The default value is set set to *7*.
+      - *max_audio_length*:
+        - The maximum length of the speech that should be kept.
+The rest will be ignored.
+        - The default value is set set to *14*.
     - Example - ```generator.finalize_dataset(min_audio_length=6)```
   - get_total_audio_length():
     - Returns the total amount of preprocessed speech data collected by the generator.